-Costs for voice recording in Australia including narration may be claimed as QAPE if the recording occurs after, or separately to principal photography.
-Costs may include cast fees, travel, accommodation and studio fees but would not include development costs like casting or scriptwriting.
+Costs for voice recording in Australia including narration may be claimed as QAPE if the recording occurs after, or separately to, principal photography.
+Costs may include cast fees, travel, accommodation and studio fees but does not include development costs like casting or script writing (see Script Writing).